esi-estech/.github/pull_request_template.md

 ## Checklist

-Please check if your PR fulfills the following requirements (Remove irrelvant checks based on the type of PR):
+Please check if your PR fulfills the following requirements (Remove irrelevant checks based on the type of PR):

-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Tests for the changes have been added (for bug fixes/features)
-- [ ] Docs have been reviewed and added / updated if needed (for bug fixes / features)
+- [ ] Docs have been reviewed and added/updated if needed (for bug fixes/features)
 - [ ] Build (`npm run build`) was run locally and any changes were pushed
 - [ ] Lint (`npm run lint`) has passed locally and any fixes were made for failures